1bl4z3r/Text_Repeat/README.md

  - Install/ Update Selenium
  - Run **Text_Repeat.py**

-You can download respective scripts from [master branch](https://github.com/1bl4z3r/Text_Repeat/tree/master)
+You can download respective scripts(Runner.sh or Runner.bat) from [master branch](https://github.com/1bl4z3r/Text_Repeat/tree/master)
-## How to Run
+## How to Run Runner files
 I must add that you can run **Text_Repeat.py** without these runner files as of now.
 I have a plan to integrate **Text_Repeat script** into it, so that you can run it with ease.

 *Linux*: